KHDEVAM/KHDEVAM/README.md

 ## Hi, I'm [Khalid!!](https://github.com/KHDEVAM/) Junior Web Full Stack developer & SE student👋

 I'm a junior web full stack developer👨‍💻 from Morocco !
 I'm really passionate about tech and programming, and I love to learn new things🤩.
 I love to take the lead and explore new feilds🤓.
-Solving real-life problems is what I want to enjoy the most, and I wish that I can have an enjoyable😁career and a great professional expreinces😎that test the limits of my skills✨.
+Solving real-life problems is what enjoy the most, and I wish that I can have an enjoyable😁career and a great professional expreinces😎that test the limits of my skills✨.

 ## My Contact infos